neokree/MaterialNavigationDrawer/README.md

 You don't know how to do something?
 Visit the [wiki](https://github.com/neokree/MaterialNavigationDrawer/wiki)!<br>
 You need some examples?
 See the [example project](https://github.com/neokree/MaterialNavigationDrawer/tree/master/MaterialNavigationDrawer)!

+### Useful issues
+For open a useful issue, please follow this little guide:

+1. Check if your issue is not opened yet.
+This prevent to have different questions to the same problem.
+2. When you open an issue, please add the library version used, devices tested and related api.

 ### External libraries used
 [Android-UI](https://github.com/markushi/android-ui)